The Forgotten Side of Medicine

 DMSO and Eye Inflammation

-In that study, of the 43 whose results were listed in detail, 3 had improved vision (including one who was blind prior to DMSO treatment).
-Additionally, 4 severe cases of episcleritis (which had previously failed to respond to the use of corticosteroids) all responded to DMSO topically, and 4 cases with chronic corneal edema all exhibited some improvement on this regime.
-Other types of eye inflammation were also studied (e.g., conjunctivitis, keratitis, and uveitis).
-Still, the therapeutic response was more varied, leading to the investigator concluding more standardized approaches needed to be developed to assess DMSO’s benefits.
+•In a study of 108 patients (and a total of 157 eyes), 4 severe cases of episcleritis (which had previously failed to respond to the use of corticosteroids) all responded to topical DMSO (at 7-66%), while 4 cases with chronic corneal edema all exhibited a partial improvement from DMSO.
+Additionally, other types of eye inflammation were also studied (e.g., conjunctivitis, keratitis, and uveitis), but the responses were much more variable.

 Note: somewhat similarly, I received a report of a dog that developed an eye ulcer from a scratch, making the dog blind, and a veterinarian wanting to remove the eye to spare the dog from further suffering.
 The owner however, went against the vet’s advice, and after a month of applying DMSO, it was cured and the dog’s sight returned.